akankshanb/Bot-Engine/README.md

    User must have mattermost account.
    User must give the data in the format required by the bot.
 2 Main Flow
-   //User will request meeting and provide list of attendees [S1].
-Bot will provide  possible meeting times and user confirms [S2].
-Bot creates meeting and posts link [S3].
+   User requests bot to generate a graph of a type for their data [S1].
+Bot will provide a specific data format for the graph to be generated [S2].
+User provides its data in the specified format [S3].
+Bot generates the graph and returns it to the user[S4].
 3 Subflows
-  //[S1] User provides /meeting command with @username,@username list.
+  [S1] User gives a /plot command with @graph_type.
-  //[S2] Bot will return list of meeting times.
-User will confirm time.
-  //[S3] Bot will create meeting and post link to google calendar event.
+  [S2] Bot will return a sample data format, e.g. a comma separated list.
+  [S3] User provides the data in the requested format.
+  [S4] Bot returns the generated graph.
 4 Alternative Flows
-  //[E1] No team members are available.
+  [E1] Incorrect data format.
+Requested data format to be provided [E2] Requested graph type not available.
 ```
 ```
 Use Case3: Provide admin with the ability to configure new plots into the server database.
 1 Preconditions
   The admin must have a mattermost account.
-  The admin must have permissions to configure the bot.
+  The admin should have proper authorization for bot access.
 2 Main Flow
    //User will request meeting and provide list of attendees [S1].
 Bot will provide  possible meeting times and user confirms [S2].
 Bot creates meeting and posts link [S3].
 3 Subflows